pmichaillat/wunk/readme.md

-# Phase Diagrams in the New Keynesian Model
+# Phase Diagrams for the New Keynesian Model

 This repository contains a number of phase diagrams for the New Keynesian model (NK) and its variant with wealth in the utility function (WUNK).
 The phase diagrams describe a range of situations: